 By Bill McKeever and Aaron Shafovaloff

-According to a Mormon-friendly and official Church-published source, Joseph Smith taught that the moon was inhabited by people that dressed like Quakers.
+According to a Mormon-friendly and official Church-published source, Joseph Smith taught that the moon was inhabited by who dressed like Quakers.
 With Philo Dibble, a close associate with Joseph Smith, as his source, Oliver B. Huntington wrote with significant detail:

 “The inhabitants of the moon are more of a uniform size than the inhabitants of the earth, being about 6 feet in height.
 They dress very much like the Quaker style and are quite general in style or the one fashion of dress.
 They live to be very old; coming generally, near a thousand years.
 This is the description of them as given by Joseph the Seer, and he could ‘See’ whatever he asked the Father in the name of Jesus to see”1